mkumar73/beckernick.github.io/_posts/2016-11-05-logistic-regression-from-scratch.markdown

     return ll
 ```

-I actually don't need to calculate the log likelihood in order to update the weights, but it's a useful check to see that the likelihood is increasing while performing gradient descent/ascent.
+I actually don't need this function to update the weights, but it's a useful check to see that the likelihood is increasing while performing gradient descent/ascent.

-# Building the Logistic Regression Function
+Why don't I need it?
+Because I just need the gradient of the log-likelihood.
 With these two functions, I have all the functions I need to implement logistic regression.
 I still haven't mentioned how I'm going to calculate the gradient, though.
 It turns out the math works out in such a way that I can actually backpropogate the output error just like I did in my [post](https://beckernick.github.io/neural-network-scratch/) on neural networks.
 This isn't surprising, since a neural network is basically just a series of non-linear functions applied to linear manipulations of the input data.

+The gradient of the log-likelihood for any single pass over the dataset (in matrix form) is just the matrix multiplication of the output error signal and the features.

+# Building the Logistic Regression Function

 Finally, I'm ready to build the model function.
 I'll add in the option to calculate the model with an intercept, since it's a good option to have.